Uphold business ethics and integrity

 We clearly define the ethical and compliance expectations to which we hold ourselves and the third parties with whom we work, and we back up these expectations with governance and management systems to ensure we deliver on them.

-PMI’s Code of Conduct sets clear standards and expectations.
+PMI’s Code of Conduct sets clear standards and expectations and is closely aligned with our business transformation strategy and industry best practices.
 Its mandatory provisions apply to all PMI employees, officers, and directors.
 Key risk areas addressed in this document include, but are not limited to, anti-bribery and anti-corruption, anti-competitive practices, conflicts of interest, information protection security and data privacy, responsible marketing and sales, scientific integrity, supply chain responsibility, and workplace integrity, among others.
 Internal PMI Policies provide more-specific guidance on these and other topics.

 Employee communication and training